 Why attribution doesn’t always work

-As it becomes critical for marketers to defend their marketing spend, decision-makers rely more on attribution tools to provide the data they need to decide where capital should be allocated and show founders and CFOs the return on investment (ROI) of marketing campaigns.
+As it becomes critical for marketers to defend their marketing spend, decision-makers rely more on attribution tools to provide the data they need to decide how to allocate capital and show founders and CFOs the return on investment (ROI) of marketing campaigns.

 Whether you use a single-touch, first-click, or last-click attribution model, here are some reasons they typically fall short.